-Staffed by a caring team of board certified physicians and skilled nurses, and equipped with the latest technology, the University Medical Center of Princeton Endoscopy Suite, located in the Stephen & Roxanne Distler Center for Ambulatory Surgery (Medical Arts Pavilion, Suite 200) is a specialized center where disorders of the colon, stomach, esophagus, small bowel and the biliary and pancreatic system can be diagnosed and treated in an environment dedicated to patient safety, privacy and comfort.
+Staffed by a caring team of board certified physicians and skilled nurses, and equipped with the latest technology, the Princeton Medical Center Endoscopy Suite, located in the Stephen & Roxanne Distler Center for Ambulatory Surgery (Medical Arts Pavilion, Suite 200) is a specialized center where disorders of the colon, stomach, esophagus, small bowel and the biliary and pancreatic system can be diagnosed and treated in an environment dedicated to patient safety, privacy and comfort.

 This suite provides a variety of endoscopic services to individuals undergoing diagnostic or therapeutic procedures on an outpatient or inpatient basis.
 These services include:

-- Full range of colonoscopy services--one of UMCP's specialty areas, these procedures are used most often to look for early signs of cancer in the colon and rectum; they also are used to look for causes of unexplained changes in bowel habits and to evaluate symptoms like abdominal pain, rectal bleeding, weight loss, diarrhea and constipation.
+- Full range of colonoscopy services--one of PMC's specialty areas, these procedures are used most often to look for early signs of cancer in the colon and rectum; they also are used to look for causes of unexplained changes in bowel habits and to evaluate symptoms like abdominal pain, rectal bleeding, weight loss, diarrhea and constipation.
 By removing colon polyps, we can prevent most colon cancers from developing.
 This range of services includes flexible sigmoidoscopy, a limited version of colonoscopy.

 - Upper Endoscopy (gastroscopy)--enabling the physician to look inside the esophagus, stomach and duodenum, it may be used to evaluate swallowing difficulties, nausea, vomiting, reflux, bleeding, indigestion, abdominal pain or chest pain